tkhq/demo-passkey-wallet/README.md

 # Demo Passkey Wallet

-This repo contains a sample wallet application showing how users can be registered and authenticated with [passkeys](https://www.passkeys.io/).
+This repo contains a wallet application **for demonstration purposes only** showing how users can be registered and authenticated with [passkeys](https://www.passkeys.io/).
 Passkey signatures are used for registration and authentication.
 The backend component forwards these signatures to [Turnkey](https://turnkey.io).

+The Demo Passkey Wallet is currently hosted at [wallet.tx.xyz](https://wallet.tx.xyz).
+See [legal disclaimer](#legal-disclaimer).

 <img src="./img/homepage-screenshot.png" alt="homepage screenshot" width="800px">